shamaleyte/openzeppelin.com/privacy.md

 </ul>
 <p>You also have the right in some circumstances to request for us to "port" your Personal Data in a portable, re-usable format to other organisations (where this is possible).</p>
 <h2>Third party links</h2>
-<p>Our Website may, from time to time, contain links to and from the websites of our partner networks, third-party services, social networks, advertisers and affiliates.
+<p>Our Websites may, from time to time, contain links to and from the websites of our partner networks, third-party services, social networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.</p>
 <h2>Concerns or queries</h2>
 <p>We take your concerns very seriously.
 We encourage you to bring it to our attention if you have any concerns about our processing your Personal Data.</p>
 <p>This privacy notice was drafted with simplicity and clarity in mind.
 We are, of course, happy to provide any further information or explanation needed.
 Our contact details are below.</p>